 Left of Black host Mark Anthony Neal is joined by Karla FC Holloway to talk about her new book, 'Legal Fictions: Constituting Race, Composing Literature' and President Obama.
 Professor Holloway is the James B. Duke Professor of English at Duke University.
 She also holds appointments in the Law School, Women's Studies and African & African American Studies.

-Left of Black host Mark Anthony Neal sits down with Candice Jenkins to talk about her new work on the Black Middle Class.
-Jenkins is an Associate Professor of English and African-American Studies at the University of Illinois at Urbana-Champaign.
+Left of Black host Mark Anthony Neal sits down with Zandria F. Robinson to talk about the concept of "country cosmopolitism" and her new book, "This Ain't Chicago: Race, Class, and Regional Identity in the Post-Soul South".
+Robinson is an Assistant Professor in the Department of Sociology at the University of Memphis.